imonology/scalra/README.md

 ## Features

   * Write one API logic for any connection types (HTTP/HTTPS/websocket/socket)
-  * Logic can be called in the same style both in client and server
+  * Logic is called in the same style at both client and server
-  * Shared session data between HTTP and WebSocket requests
+  * Shared sessions between HTTP and WebSocket requests
-  * publish / subscribe (pub/sub) as messaging layer
+  * Publish / subscribe (pub/sub) as messaging layer
   * Auto-reload of modified logic scripts
-  * works out-of-box with [MongoDB](https://www.mongodb.com) and [Express](https://expressjs.com)
+  * Works out-of-box with [MongoDB](https://www.mongodb.com) and [Express](https://expressjs.com)

 ## Docs & Community